JohanPlAr/lord-of-the-strings/README.md

 - Set the buildbacks to Python and NodeJS in thet order
 - Link the Heroku app to the repository
 - Click on Deploy
+- Enter API key:s to config vars in Heroku

 ## Credits